 You are the single biggest influence in a child's life.
-Have meaningful discussions with about staying safe, avoiding drugs, alcohol, gambling and vaping.
-Children who have regularly heard of the dangers of substance use are less likely to give into potentially addictive behaviors.
+Have meaningful discussions with them about staying safe, avoiding drugs, alcohol, gambling and vaping.
+Children who have regularly heard of the dangers of substance use are less likely to give in to potentially addictive behaviors.

 - Keep the lines of communication open.

 - Set clear rules and boundaries and communicate them often.

 - Take measures to safeguard your liquor cabinet and prescription drugs.